cozis/cHTTP/README.md

 * Single-threaded
 * Ergonomic API

+Note: This library is beta-quality software as some essential features are still being implemented.

 ## Getting Started

 The library is distributed as a single amalgamated `chttp.c` file or as a static library, so you can: